Dolfost/snake-cpp/README.md

 # snake-cpp

-Hello and welcome to the home of the ncurses snake game written in [neovim][nvim] by one entusiast in his spare time!
+Hello and welcome to the home of the ncurses snake game written in [neovim][nvim] by one enthusiast in his spare time!

 ### Game features
 - [x] Speed
 - [x] Performance
 - [x] Beauty
-- [x] Portabilty
+- [x] Portability
 - [x] Tries to be *POSIX-compliant*
 - [x] "Window" system
 - [x] Game itself